ClickHouse/clickpy/README.md

 #### Creating tables and views

-ClickPy relies on two main tables: `pipi` and `projects` within a `pypi` database. `pypi` is the majority of this with a row for every package download at over 600b rows.
+ClickPy relies on two main tables: `pipi` and `projects` within a `pypi` database. `pypi` is the majority, with a row for every package download at over 600b rows.
 The `projects` table contains a row per package and contains < 1m rows.

 As well as these two main tables, ClickPy relies on materialized views and dictionaries to provide the sub-second query performance across over 600 billion rows.

-Users can either use the script `./scripts/create_tables.sh` to create the required views, dictionaries and tables or perform this step by hand - see [ClickHouse.md](./ClickHouse.md) for full details on the table schemas and DDL required.
+Users can either use the script `./scripts/create_tables.sh` to create the required views, dictionaries, and tables or perform this step by hand - see [ClickHouse.md](./ClickHouse.md) for full details on the table schemas and DDL required.

 The `create_tables.sh` assumes the clickhouse instance is secured by SSL, using the `--secure` flag for the `clickhouse-client`.
 Modify as required.